DevOps Metrics: Understanding DORA Metrics for Performance Improvement

 • Culture and Collaboration: Assisting teams in development, operations, and quality assurance to foster an environment of mutual accountability and teamwork.

-• Feedback loops : The importance of continual feedback loops for the quick detection and resolution of issues is emphasized in point four.
+• Feedback Loops: The importance of continual feedback loops for the quick detection and resolution of issues is emphasized.

 DORA Metrics: Assessing DevOps Performance

-If you want to know how well your DevOps methods are doing, look no further than the DORA metrics.
+If you want to know how well your DevOps methods are doing, look no further than DORA—short for DevOps Research and Assessment—now part of Google Cloud.
+In DevOps research, the research and assessment DORA team established the four DORA metrics to benchmark software delivery and collaboration.

 Four Key DORA Metrics